-Returning students who have registered at HCC during the last two years are eligible for Web registration and will receive a user ID and password in the mail.
-In the event a student does not receive a user ID and password and would like to register via the Web, he or she must call 301-791-6891.
-In order to receive confirmation of registration, students should open an e-mail account at the Library, which is located on the second floor of the Learning Resource Center.
+Returning students are required to register via Web Advisor.
+In the event a student does not remember his or her user ID and password, he or she must call 301-791-6891.
+In order to receive confirmation of registration, students must open an email account via the College's Web site.